 The Viking Valley is not really a museum, as we first thought.
 It’s an authentic Viking village, with real Vikings, where you can experience their lifestyle as it was more than 1000 years ago.

 They are not dressed up actors as you often see in places like these, rather reenactors, real Vikings who choose the Viking era as a lifestyle.

 This project has been a lifetime dream of Mr. Georg Olafr, who has moved to Gudvangen some 22 years ago, and in 2017 his dream finally became a reality.

-Also, I really recommend that you talk to the Vikings.
-They are really friendly and eager to tell more about the Viking era, about the handcrafts they are making, their clothes, jewellery, the food… If you are up to it, you can try archery or axe throwing as well.
+If you are up to it, you can try archery or ax throwing as well.
 Our kids were super enthusiastic about this, and I got some more grey hairs just watching them.
 But, as one of the Vikings correctly pointed out: ‘kids who learn to use axes, learn to not hurt themselves with them’.

-The kids tried to learn some traditional Viking boardgames, while we chatted to the Vikings.
+Our kids tried to learn some traditional Viking board games, while we chatted with the Vikings.
 The people are extremely friendly, so don’t be shy and say hi to them.
 We spent over 2 hours at the village, and the time flew by.